October 15th 2004 Vodkapundit, Idiocy, and Indecision 2004

 6. A word of advice: “trickle-down economics” don’t work.
 Let’s get some financial help for the poor and working middle class, and get out of bed with the major corporations (such as Enron, whose embattled CEO, Kenneth Lay, is one of Bush’s biggest campaign contributors).
 Furthermore, let’s stop enacting legislation that encourages corporate rape of the environment.
 Not giving coal-fired power plants tax breaks would be a good start.

 7. Bush doesn’t keep his campaign promises.
 For example, he promised to renew the assault weapons ban in 2000—and that ban recently expired.
 Where’s the logic behind that?
 Let’s fight terrorists by letting terrorists buy AR15 assault rifles in our country?
-It’s time you detached your lips Charleton Heston’s ass, Mr. Bush.
+It’s time you detached your lips from Charleton Heston’s ass, Mr. Bush.

 8. The Bush administration has systematically destroyed America’s already weak credibility and prestige in the world.
 He violated the ABM treaty with Russia by building an unnecessary missile shield that is not only incredibly expensive, but works no better than it did in the early 1980s.
 He has gone against UN resolutions in attacking a sovereign nation and in doing so, seriously weakened our relations with our allies, including France and Germany (but not Poland, as Mr. Bush is quick to point out).